scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 The `postgresns.orders` table contains information about orders placed by customers.
 It includes attributes like order key, customer key, order status, order date, and order priority.

-The `cassandrans.` table represents line items associated with orders.
+The `cassandrans.lineitem` table represents line items associated with orders.
 It includes attributes such as order key, part key, supplier key, quantity, price, and ship date.

 ## Schema in PostgreSQL

 By running the Schema Importer, you can import the table schema in the ScalarDB database into the PostgreSQL database.
-More precisely, for each table of `namespace_name.table_name` in the ScalarDB database, you will have a foreign table of `namespace_name._table_name` and a view of `namespace.table_name` in the PostgreSQL database.
+More precisely, for each table of `namespace_name.table_name` in the ScalarDB database, you will have a foreign table of `namespace_name._table_name` and a view of `namespace_name.table_name` in the PostgreSQL database.

 The foreign table has the identical columns to the table in the PostgreSQL, and the transaction metadata columns additionally.
 For example, given that you have the `dynamons.customer` table in the ScalarDB database with the following schema: